IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-rfc4071bis.md

 * Transparency.
 The IETF LLC is expected to keep the IETF community informed about its work and to engage with the community to obtain consensus-based community input on key issues and otherwise as needed.
 The IETF community expects complete visibility into the financial and legal structure of the IETF LLC.
 This includes information about the IETF LLC annual budget and associated regular financial reports, results of financial and any other independent audits, tax filings, significant contracts or other significant long-term financial commitments that bind the IETF LLC.
 As discussed in {{ietf101-slides}}, whatever doesn't have a specific justification for being kept confidential is expected to be made public.
 The IETF LLC Board is expected to develop and maintain a public list of confidential items, describing the nature of the information and the reason for confidentiality.
+The IETF LLC Board will also publish its operating procedures.

 * Responsiveness to the community.
 The IETF LLC is expected to act consistently with the documented consensus of the IETF community, to be responsive to the community's needs, and to adapt its decisions in response to consensus-based community feedback.